 Children’s respite program

-The children’s respite program is designed to assist emotionally troubled children and their families living in Franklin County for ages 5 up to age 18.
-The purpose of the program is to provide temporary supervised care for the children whose families are experiencing a crisis or current stressors that are overwhelming for the family.
+The children’s respite program is designed to assist emotionally troubled children (ages 5 through 18) and their families living in Franklin County.
+The purpose of the program is to provide temporary supervised care for children whose families are experiencing a crisis or overwhelming stressors.
 There are two types of children’s respite programs available: hourly respite and planned overnight respite.

 Children’s hourly respite